metamn/mr-ui/src/basics/ES6/ES6.md

 1. Use `const` in favor of `let`.
 2. Declare functions with the arrow `() => {}` syntax.
+3. Pass arguments with `(...args)`.

 ### Function arguments

 1. When an argument is missing it becomes `undefined`.
 2. Passed arguments can have default values.
-3. Passed arguments can be functions, objects too.
+3. Passed arguments can be functions, objects, arrays too.
+4. With arrow notation arrays can be passed only with the `...` rest operator since the default `arguments` object is not available in arrow functions
-4. When an argument is an object if has to be destructured with `{} = {}`
+5. When an argument is an object it has to be destructured with `{} = {}`

 ```Javascript
 // Simple arguments